 Infill Pre-Application Meetings

-The City of Edmonton is now offering Pre-Application Meetings for small-scale residential infill development proposals.
+The City of Edmonton is now offering Pre-Application Meetings for new residential infill development (Single Detached Housing, Semi-detached Housing, Duplex Housing or Garden Suite).
 Visit the for more information.

 Pre-Application Meetings for Major Development Permits